Click on a name for further information and contact details. The root of the email addresses is "@nottingham.ac.uk"

 Meghan's research combines galaxy evolution with a long-standing interest in large-scale structure.
 In particular, she employs observations of massive galaxy clusters to understand the physical processes that transform galaxies in dense environments.
 She is an enthusiastic science communicator, and is a regular contributor to Sixty Symbols and Deep Sky Videos YouTube channels.

-Nina researches the formation of galaxies and clusters of galaxies in the distant Universe.
+Nina researches the formation of galaxies and clusters of galaxies.
 She uses the world’s most powerful telescopes to observe galaxies and clusters caught in the process of forming, and uses computer simulations to interpret these observations.

 Mike primarily investigates the nature of nearby galaxies with a particular interest in their dynamical properties, seeking to use the motions of gas and stars in these systems to understand how they formed.
 He has a strong interest in scientific outreach, helping to found the award-winning Sixty Symbols YouTube channel and setting up a spin-out company, Crystal Nebulae, which produces laser-cut crystal glass sculptures of astronomical objects such as the galaxies he studies.